What DME Is Not Covered By Medicare ?

 If you are interested in Medicare, Medicaid and other funding available for bathroom safety equipment, I have an extensive article here.

-DME’s typically not covered by Medicare
+List of DME typically not covered by Medicare

-Please note that this list only covers items covered by Medicare Parts A and B, otherwise known as Original Medicare.
+Please note that this list only covers items not covered by Medicare Parts A and B, otherwise known as Original Medicare.

 Augmentative Communication Device